HamStudy/examtools-docs/content/docs/cve/cveTeams.md

 ## Intro:

 The primary purpose of a "team account" in ExamTools is to own exam sessions and schedules.
 It's purely an administrative entity.
 Team accounts can have a name, contact email, and website.
 There is no need to add everyone who is on your actual team to the ExamTools "team account".
+Only Volunteer Examiners (VEs) with team lead permissions from their VEC will be able to create a team in ExamTools.
+If you are a GLAARG session manager, W5YI CVE or a SANDARC team lead, your VEC will update ExamTools automatically.
+If you are an ARRL team lead, please send the emailed confirmation of your approval from Maria Somma ARRL-VEC to verifications@examtools.org.

 ## Create a New Team Account: